snapshot-labs/snapshot-strategies/src/strategies/fight-club/README.md

   of their weight class Kudos.
 * If a user has a fight club glove NFT, but 0 weight class Kudos, the weight class multiplier defaults to 1.
+* To avoid memory issues, the strategy is limited to 10 distinct glove NFT addresses and 10 distinct weight class kudo IDs.

 > **Warning**: This strategy uses `ethers.utils.BigNumber.toNumber()` and will fail if a voter's `gloveWeight` or `weightClassMultiplier` is is greater than